 Scott Tilley - Executive Director Scott was born and raised as a "city boy" in Scottsdale, AZ, spending his weekends fishing.
 At age ten, his family moved to a 20-acre ranch in New Mexico, where his closest neighbor was a race jockey and horse breeder.
 Scott spent every bit of his spare time with that neighbor, who became his mentor, teaching him all about horses: training, riding, breeding, farrier duties, all along with a strong work ethic.
 After high school, Scott worked for his father in their family tire shop and on the family cattle farm with livestock ranging from cattle to pigs, sheep and chickens.
 At age 30, Scott moved to Mexico and ran the Club Med horse program, while simultaneously running the Santosa Breeding Stables in Tucson.
 In 2007, TRAK was established.Scott and his wife, TRAK co-founder, Jill have three daughters, ages 20, 20 and 16.
 Scott's hobbies are fishing and off-road racing.

-Jill Prickett-Tilley - Director Jill has a Master's Degree in Special Education and Rehabilitation with an emphasis in Emotional and Behavioral Disturbances.
+Jill Prickett-Tilley - Treasurer Jill has a Master's Degree in Special Education and Rehabilitation with an emphasis in Emotional and Behavioral Disturbances.
 She has taught in psychiatric facilities, residential treatment centers and in the psychoeducational field in the public school system.
 In her past programs she has offered the youth opportunities to volunteer in their community.
 Through these experiences she has found that service is a powerful way to build a person's self-esteem.